Jonish99/JonIsh-GMIT/README.md

     The program will also test to see if the file it exists, if it does not it will create it with a '0' writer

 # 7_json_1_read.py
-    A file with opens a json file with an existing dictionary to demontrate how json can read into a dictionary file structure
+    A file with opens a json file with an existing dictionary to demontrate how json can read from a dictionary file structure from a json file

 # 7_json_1_write.py